hsahovic/poke-env/README.md

 You can find the original repository [here](https://github.com/hsahovic/inf581-project).
 It is partially inspired by the [showdown-battle-bot project](https://github.com/Synedh/showdown-battle-bot).
 Of course, none of these would have been possible without [Pokemon Showdown](https://github.com/Zarel/Pokemon-Showdown).

-Fixture team data comes from [Smogon forums' RMT section](https://www.smogon.com/).
+Team data comes from [Smogon forums' RMT section](https://www.smogon.com/).

 ## Data